nstogner/learning-http/1-tcp-logger/NOTES.md

 - Stands for Transmission Control Protocol
 - Allows for the transfer of data (bytes of information) across the network
 - Has the concept of a connection between a client and a server
-- It protects against data corruption by using checksums of the data that get sent
+- It protects against data corruption by using checksums of the data that gets sent

 What is `telnet`?